I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 Color influences the overall look and feel of your maternity photos in two specific ways:

-Color theory and color harmony are so important in the art of photography, in my opinion.
-Some color combinations are naturally more appealing to the eye, like purples and yellows, for example.
+Color theory and color harmony are important considerations that can have a big impact on the overall look of your photos.
+But it’s not something that most people are thinking about when picking out what to wear for maternity photos.
+There are certain color combinations that are naturally more appealing to the eye, like purples and yellows, for example.

 Like asters and goldenrod, a purple and a yellow flower that grow together in perfect color harmony.